 Bamford works particularly well with Harrison, in making a variety of runs, supporting him towards the touchline, contributing to overloads against full-backs, and drawing central defenders with him and therefore out of position.
 The variety Harrison offers when playing the ball similarly complements the different runs the striker makes inside the penalty area, whether targeting his aggressive movements towards the near post or across an opponent, or a stationary target towards the far post.

-If Leeds are instead attacking with their 3-3-1-3, though Harrison's nominal starting position remains wide on the left, he operates more closely to a defined 10, and therefore in support of Bamford and the right-sided wide forward when that forward moves infield.
-Alioski, in turn, offers support around Harrison at an earlier stage, before their combined movements in the final third with which they alternate between attacking infield and attacking with width.
+If Leeds are instead attacking with their 3-3-1-3, though Harrison’s nominal starting position remains wide on the left, he operates more closely to a defined 10, and therefore in support of Bamford and the right-sided wide forward when that forward moves infield.
+Alioski, in turn, offered support around Harrison at an earlier stage, before their combined movements in the final third with which they alternated between attacking infield and attacking with width.